Cultured Marble and Solid Surface Factory Layout Cultured Marble Factory Equipment Cultured Marble and Solid Surface Factory Equipment

 Vibrating Tables

-5. Once the mold is filled, you mold will move to a Mold Storage Rack.
-A multi-level storage rack can be up to five levels high which obviously stores five times more molds than a factory, which doesn’t have a manufacturing system.
-As you expand your market you will also be expanding your mold inventory.
-Instead of a costly move into a larger manufacturing space, all you need to do is simply slip in another multi-level mold storage rack to accommodate new molds.
+5. Once the mold is filled you will move it to a Multi-Level Mold Storage Rack that can be up to five levels high and which obviously stores five times more molds in the same size factory than one that doesn’t have a system.
+As you expand your market and your business grows, you will need to add additional molds to your inventory.
+Instead of a costly move into a larger building, you can simply slip in another storage rack to accommodate the added molds.
+(We keep future expansion in mind with every factory layout we do.)

 Multi-level Molds Storage Rack

-6. After the marble is sufficiently cured, the mold will be rolled to the de-mold line where the parts are removed for detailing and the mold is ready to run through the cycle again.
+6. After the marble is sufficiently cured, the mold will be pulled out of the rack using the scissor lift and rolled over to the De-Mold Line where the parts are removed for detailing.
+The mold is ready to run through the cycle again.

 De-Mold Area

-7. Every part you produce will have flashing around the edge that will need to be sanded off.
-A Dust Collector will keep the dust out of your factory creating a healthier environment and preventing contamination on your freshly gel coated molds.
+7. Every part you produce will have flashing around the bottom outside edge that will need to be sanded off.
+A Dust Collector will contain the dust, giving you a healthier environment and preventing contamination on your freshly gel coated molds.
+There are several dust containment systems available including one that will recycle the air inside your factory, saving you substantial heating or air conditioning costs.

 Buffing Line

-Solid surface manufacturing equipment is also available so if you intend to manufacture solid surface and want additional information, visit http://www.sunriseinternationalcompany.com.
-Much of the equipment needed in a solid surface factory is the same as in a cultured marble factory so if you intend on producing both, let us know and we’ll do a layout to utilize the equipment without duplication.
+Densified Solid Surface equipment is also available so if you intend to produce solid surface, visit here.
+Much of the equipment is the same so if you intend on producing both, let us know and we’ll do a layout to utilize the equipment for both products without duplication.

 You can see some various size Factory Layouts or Production Lines by clicking the thumbnails below.